 The General Data Protection Regulation (GDPR) has officially gone into effect and many companies are now adopting their data protection and business continuity plans to these new rules in order to avoid the massive fines for non-compliance.
-For most companies, these fines can be life threatening, with up to four percent of the total worldwide turnover, every aspect of the law has to be checked and if necessary to be changed.
+For most companies, these fines can be life threatening, with up to four percent of the total worldwide turnover, every aspect of the law requires review, and if necessary, a change can take place.

-In some countries, such as Germany and France, not that much has changed in contrast to the currently active, and strict, data protection laws , but in a lot of countries data protection has to be enforced.
+In some countries, such as Germany and France, no changes have taken place in contrast to the currently active, and strict, data protection laws , but in a lot of countries data protection is a requirement.

-One of the main aspects of this new law, which will be active in spring of 2018, is to make sure that personal data protection is accomplished.
-In the new GDPR, the “right to be forgotten” is even more enforced, which means that companies now must – if there are no other legal interests by the firm – securely delete the personal data of the so-called “data subject.”
+One of the main aspects of this new law, which will be active in spring of 2018, is to make sure that personal data protection happens.
+In the new GDPR, the “right to be forgotten” is even more important, which means that companies now must – if there are no other legal interests by the firm – securely delete the personal data of the “data subject.”

-There are additional national or international laws which require companies to make sure that personal data or sensitive data concerning partners, business, financial or tax or even security matters do not get into the hands of non-authorized individuals.
-Most of the laws which deal with these matters have strict deadlines regarding what period of time data can – and must be – securely deleted.
+There are additional national or international laws which require companies to make sure that personal data or sensitive data concerning partners, business, financial or tax or even security matters do not get into the hands of the wrong individuals.
+Most of the laws which deal with these matters have strict deadlines regarding what period of time data requires secure deletion.

 While off-premises data destruction holds a lot of advantages when deciding to use an external service provider to delete data and physically destroy the storage mediums for the company, in many cases it is not the best solution.